deephealthproject/pyecvl/docs/source/installation.rst

 .. warning::
-    If you compile both libraries with the their respective default settings the resulting Python extention won't work. (you'll have undefined symbols)
+    If you compile both libraries with the their respective default settings the resulting Python extention won't work (you'll have undefined symbols).

 By default, **PyECVL assumes a complete installation, but ECVL does not**.